 Internally, threats exist in the form of insider threats regardless of the intended action.
 While we often think attackers are accessing resources illegally, there is a significant potential for a valid credential to be misused.
 These credential misuse instances could be employees or contractors acting maliciously, but they can also be completely accidental.
 We can't forget the opportunity for breaches through stolen or weak passwords.

-IAM tools help provide a layer of protection through strong authentication and MFA, which, when you couple that with user behavior monitoring as well as SIEM product integrations, to help detect questionable activity can help slow down potential misuse.
+IAM tools help provide a layer of protection through strong authentication and MFA, which, when you couple that with user behaviour monitoring as well as SIEM product integrations, help detect questionable activity and slow down potential misuse.
 But without proper policies and oversight, even advanced IAM technologies cannot fully prevent credential misuse.

 Regulations such as GDPR, HIPAA, Sarbanes-Oxley (SOX), and PCI DSS introduce strict requirements for how organizations address identity and access.
 Organizations investing the time and effort into IAM should be aware of the penalties when something goes wrong; fines, publicly classified misconduct for being non-compliant, and work stoppages all make compliance important.
-The challenge is that organizations generally just do not align their IAM work properly with the requirements; incomplete audit history and audit trails, lack of deprovisioning processes and auditing for time durations or periods of when and how access is provisioned and deprovisioned, as well as how often access is reviewed, are just examples of compliance gaps, like when particular implementations are required.
+The challenge is that organizations generally just do not align their IAM work properly with the requirements; incomplete audit history and audit trails, lack of deprovisioning processes, and inconsistent review cadence are just examples of compliance gaps.

-Many of the established IAM technology vendors do have built-in compliance reporting, audit reporting and templates, and automation workflows to reduce the effort involved with the ongoing governance, but you need to have good governance processes and maintain documentation for good compliance.
+Many of the established IAM technology vendors do have built-in compliance reporting, audit reporting, templates, and automation workflows to reduce the effort involved with ongoing governance, but you need to have good governance processes and maintain documentation for good compliance.

-Identity and Access Management (IAM) is evolving quickly as enterprises move more into the cloud and adopt AI-based security models.
+IAM is rapidly evolving to support cloud-first architectures, AI-driven security, and continuous risk evaluation.
 As organizations modernize and refine how people access applications and sensitive data, they must navigate IAM development in the context of a hybrid world and multi-cloud infrastructures.
 The original IAM framework applied to on-premise environments was designed to restrict access to a single perimeter.
 Now that organizations are in hybrid cloud environments and adopt a multi-cloud approach to applications and data, the maturity of IAM must adapt.
 There are three major trends that we are seeing emerge in the field of IAM.

 Cloud IAM is a foundational requirement for identity and access management.
 Enterprises have thousands of applications (mostly SaaS) with sensitive data, located in private clouds and with public cloud providers.
 Organizations need IAM systems that allow them to write and enforce unified access policies across all environments.
 Cloud IAM provides scalability, API-driven integrations, and continuous visibility of access to users.
 Cloud IAM has the foundational capabilities of identity and access management that traditional perimeter-based IAM systems did not have.